ayeressian/db-viewer-component/README.md

 `src` | Set viewer-schema url.
 It should follow [this](https://github.com/ayeressian/db-viewer-component/blob/new-events-methods/src/validation-schema.json) json schema.
 It has the same effect as the src attribute.
 `scrollLeft` | Get and set scrolling position from left.
 `scrollTop` | Get and set scrolling position from top.
-`fileLoaded` | Whenever resource is being load throw src attribute.
-There need to be certain time for schema to be downloaded throw network.
-This is promise that represents the status of download.
 #### Methods
 Name | Description | Arguments
 --- | --- | ---